seanpierce/rails_record_store/README.md

 # <img src="/public/record-small.png"> Rails Record Store

-Rails Record store is a ruby on rails application which demonstrates the core functionality of an online record store.
+Rails Record Store is a <a href="http://rubyonrails.org/">ruby on rails</a> application which demonstrates the core functionality of an online record store.

 **Anonymous Users** can:
 * Browse the catalog